roletype

 Personality doesn't change much, but circumstances do.
 Your Experience and Skills scores will shift as you build track record.
 Your Capacity flags will change if your financial situation, time availability, or risk tolerance changes.
 A good rule: retake after a major life change (new job, new country, exiting a company) or after a year of meaningful work in a new domain.
 Don't retake it weekly hoping for a different result — the questions are stable.

-Shorter assessments are less accurate.
-78 questions across 5 dimensions allows meaningful differentiation between 25 roles — if you only asked 20 questions, several roles would score identically.
+That's the full assessment (if you just want a quick read, the 2-minute express is right there).
+Shorter assessments are less accurate: 91 questions across 5 dimensions allow meaningful differentiation between 23 roles — if you only asked 20 questions, several roles would score identically.
 The questions are paginated in groups of 8, so it doesn't feel like one long form.
 Median completion time is around 20–25 minutes.
 The questions are also randomized to prevent order effects.

 My #1 and #2 roles are very close.
 Which one should I follow?+